USWNT roster: England-based stars miss out on October training camp in Denver | Goal.com

 There will be no matches in the camp, which will run from October 18 to 28.

-“We’re looking forward to getting this group together in Colorado and we really like the mix of players as far as age, experience level and positions,” Andonovski said in a U.S. Soccer release.

-“We are very aware that the players also have had different levels of activity over the past few months, so we’ll definitely take that into account as we run this camp.
-As we finally get back on the field, I know our players and staff are really looking forward to training together again.”
+“We’re looking forward to getting this group together in Colorado and we really like the mix of players as far as age, experience level and positions,” Andonovski said.
+“We are very aware that the players also have had different levels of activity over the past few months, so we’ll definitely take that into account as we run this camp."

 The roster contains 23 players from the NWSL and four from colleges including Stanford star Catarina Macario, who was born in Brazil and is not yet eligible to play in an official match for the USWNT.